EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 To finish off, let's use our newly-trained multi-level GP to estimate the output of our top-level simulator at a new input.
-We make a prediction with the multi-level GP using the `predict` method.
-As described in the tutorial, [Training a Gaussian Process Emulator](./training_gp_tutorial.md), the prediction consists of both the point estimate and a measure of the uncertainty of the prediction:
+We make a prediction with the multi-level GP using the [`predict`][exauq.core.modelling.MultiLevelGaussianProcess.predict] method.
+As described in the tutorial, [Training a Gaussian Process Emulator](./training_gp_tutorial.md), the prediction consists of both the point estimate and a measure of the uncertainty of the
+prediction:

 ``` { .python .copy }